nadrino/kotor-walkthrough/kotor2/walkthrough/03_Telos/02_Telos.md

   - What can you tell me about Czerka?
 - Talk to the mercenaries and Czerka employees
 - Jana Lorso
-  - What do you have to say about the Ithorians' complaints?
+  - **What do you have to say about the Ithorians' complaints?**
   - The planet's own resources?
   - Very well, what can I do?
-  - Wait, you want me to steal the Ithorians' droid?
+  - **Wait, you want me to steal the Ithorians' droid?**
+  - You're asking me to commit a crime.
+I won't do that.
   - If you want me to do this, it'll cost you.
   - [Persuade] You'll have to do better than that.
   - I'll have to think about it.